 Come join us for a close look at one object in PEM’s collection.
 It’s a long stick, with deep notches all along one side.
 It’s broken at one end.
 It’s made of oak with the uncarved parts worn smooth to the touch.
 Imagine holding it and examining it.
 To figure out what those marks mean.
 Some we know about, and some we don’t …

-“Calendar Stick” story pod in PEM’s Maritime gallery.
+“Calendar Stick” story pod in PEM’s Byrne Family Gallery of Maritime Art.
 Photo by Kathy Tarantola/PEM.

 We do know who carved it.
 James Drown.
 He also carved that long row of marks.